dat-ecosystem-archive/DEPs/proposals/0000-multiwriter.md

 When serialized on disk in a SLEEP directory, the original feed is written under `source/`.
 If the "local" feed is different from the original feed (aka, local is not the "Original Writer"), it is written to `local/`.
-All other feeds are written under directories prefixed `./peers/<feed-discovery-key>/`.
+All other feeds are written under directories prefixed `peers/<feed-discovery-key>/`.

-TODO: the above disk format is incorrect?

 ## Directed acyclic graph
 [dag]: #dag